Jen Statsky: Television

 Late Night with Jimmy Fallon was Statsky's first experience as a television writer.
 She later worked as a staff writer for Hello Ladies and has worked as a writer for Parks and Recreation, Broad City, Lady Dynamite, and The Good Place.
 In 2019, Statsky joined other WGA writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
 In 2021, she signed an overall deal with Universal Television.

-Book
+Books

 Statsky has made a written contribution to the book The McSweeney's Book of Politics and Musicals that was published in 2012.
 Statsky also wrote a contribution for the book Notes From the Bathroom Line: Humor, Art, and Low-Grade Panic From 150 Of The Funniest Women In Comedy.